alekso/TowerDefenceGame/README.md

 # TowerDefenceGame
 Weekend pet project

-This is classic tower defence game developed as pet project developed for fun!
+This is classic tower defence game developed for fun!